amarbudhiraja/Which-Fruit-is-this-/README.md

 --> The python code is in the file named "code.py".
 -->The results of the model (accuracy, loss,F1-SCORE etc.) are in the file named "output.txt".
+--> The training and testing datasets(attached) were taken from the KAGGLE website.